 Our second-most-advanced novel version of a proven drug product, BuTab (REL-1028), represents novel formulations of oral, modified release buprenorphine being developed for both chronic pain and opioid dependence indications.
-Buprenorphine has been widely used by the sublingual and transdermal routes of administration, but was believed to be ineffective by the oral route.
+Buprenorphine has been widely used by the sublingual and transdermal routes of administration, but was believed to be ineffective by the oral route because of poor oral bioavailability.
 We have completed a preclinical program to better define the pharmacokinetic profile of BuTab and to assess the time course of systemic absorption of buprenorphine using several different oral modified release formulations of buprenorphine in dogs, compared to an intravenous administration.
-Based on the results of this work, we have obtained approval from Health Canada to initiate a Phase I pharmacokinetic study in healthy volunteers in the second quarter of 2015.
-This trial is ongoing.
+Based on the results of this work, we obtained approval from Health Canada and initiated a Phase I pharmacokinetic study in healthy volunteers in the second quarter of 2015.
+This trial was completed in the fourth quarter of 2015.
+The absolute bioavailability of BuTab relative to intravenous (IV) administration exceeded published data with non-modified buprenorphine when administered orally and compares favorably with a currently marketed transdermal patch.
+There were no safety or tolerability issues.
+The data generated by this study will guide formulation optimization and inform the design of subsequent clinical pharmacology studies.